 The college designates parking spots for students, visitors, handicapped drivers and staff.
 Students, faculty and staff must register their vehicles with the Davidson College Police Department within 48 hours of arriving on campus and utilize the appropriate parking spots.
-Additional information is outlined in our parking rules (PDF) for more information.
+Additional information is outlined in our parking rules (PDF).
 You can also view the campus parking map (PDF).

 To park in handicapped parking spaces, a North Carolina handicapped license plate or a Davidson College-issued handicapped-parking permit must be displayed.
 Permits are available at no charge in the campus police office.